areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 * Some specs and support defined by language, wcag, tools
 * Big gap between meeting minimum functional requirements and meeting user expectations
 * At some point, accessibility becomes usability
-    * Accessibility/usability split makes a good threshold for intake and prioritization
+    * Accessibility/usability split makes a good threshold for minimum viable product
 * Users are not monolithic--no substitute for user testing

 ## Where does accessibility fit in?

 * Everywhere
+* Accessibility is not a single checkbox item
+* Accessibility is easy to start doing
-* Accessibility is
+* Accessibility is easy to undo
+* Consider accessibility from the beginning and throughout the process

+## What can you do?

+## Get to know your team

+* Identify existing expertise and interest
+* Appoint an expert if necessary--QA often a good choice
+* Watch out for bottlenecks on critical personnel
+* Allow time to learn the tools!

-## Skill Building
+## Share knowledge

-* Prerequisite knowledge for working within role
+* Come prepared with resources
+* Anticipate role-based concerns
+    * Designers likely to feel hobbled
+    * Developers likely to be unsure what they need to implement

+## Get to know your project

+* Know your users
+* Spend more time in the design phase
+    * Play out use cases
+    * Identify project elements and associated requirements/challenges
+    * Identify sweet spot to begin implementing UI, which is especially sensitive to accessibility issues
+* Spend time on process
+    * Identify intake and prioritization heuristics
+    * Develop use cases and personas
+    * Identify supported technologies
+    * Identify canonical guides

+## Show your work

+* Get QA involved early!
+* Get user feedback early!
+* Follow your checklists

+## Build Your Skills

 * Learn legal requirements
 * Learn WCAG 2.0 success criteria (a, aa, aaa)
     * aa generally a safe, achievable choice
     * aaa good goal, but may be impossible to achieve on all pages
     * User content can fail a formerly accessible site
 * Learn to recognize 11 requirements (Images, keyboard operability, forms, document structure, magnification, reading order, links & navigation, multimedia, tables, color & styles, aria)
 * Learn to apply POUR principles (Perceivable, Operable, Understandable, and Robust)
 * Understand accessibility/usability spectrum
+    * Disabilities can range from mild to severe
+    * Disabilities can be temporary
+    * Users with disabilities are not monolithic
+    * Users with disabilities are regular people
 * Don't need to know everything

-## Requirements Gathering

 ## Establishing Process